Nanny Taxes in Washington State

 Overtime

 Household employees in Washington are required to be paid at least time and a half for hours worked over 40 hours in a seven-day workweek.
-Overtime compensation is not required for live-in employees or for work performed on holidays.
+Overtime compensation is not required for live-in employees or work performed on holidays.

 Washington State Unemployment Tax & Rate